 One more reason, beside monkeys - it has such a nostalgic country side appeal, that you almost get a deja vu - everything seems so familiar and lovable.
 There is a small buddhist temple, Seishoji, not far from the dam, and I strongly recommend you to check it out, not because it is somehow notable, but just because you it differs so much from city temples - small, cosy and simple.

 On the other side of the road, there is a small shinto shrine - Ogura jinjya.
 The locals say that the kami enshrined there is being venerated here from ancient times.

 Okura dam can be easily accessed with the same bus that goes to Johgi Nyorai, but my advice is a challenge - try going there by bike!
 It seems very hard, but the road is pretty easy, no big ups and downs.
 It took me 2 hours to get there, and I am not a very experienced cyclist.
 One thing that you should think about - take some food with you.
-It is a 100% countryside with no convenience stores and restaurants, and it adds a final touch to its’ appeal, at least for me.
+It is a 100% rural area with no convenience stores and restaurants, and it adds a final touch to its appeal, at least for me.

 We just sent you an email.
 Please click the link in the email to confirm your subscription!